How Much Is a Down Payment on a House in 2025?

 What is a down payment?

 Your down payment also gives you instant equity in your home.
 In other words, you’ll own whatever amount of your home that you’ve covered through a down payment.
-This equity can be helpful, especially if you need to apply for a loan in the future and want a competitive interest rate.
+This equity can be helpful, especially if you need to apply for a home equity loan in the future and want a competitive interest rate.

 How much is a down payment on a house?

 Keep in mind that for conventional loans, if your down payment is less than 20%, you’ll be required to purchase private mortgage insurance (PMI).
 PMI protects lenders in case you default on your mortgage.
 PMI is usually added onto your monthly mortgage payments and typically costs around 0.5% to 2% of the borrowed amount.
 However, your actual rate will depend on your credit score, your local market, and the mortgage type.
+Avoiding the requirement to pay for PMI is a big reason to save up a bigger down payment.

 Average down payment for a house in 2025

-For example, down payments for rental properties and second homes are much higher, at 27.4% on average.
 Similarly, regional variations are significant.
 The typical homebuyer in San Francisco puts down 26.4%, whereas buyers in Virginia Beach, Virginia, put down an average of just 3%.[2]

-Down payment requirements by loan type
+Down payment amounts by loan type

-Conventional loan | 3% | PMI (~0.5%–2%) required for down payments under 20%. |
+Conventional loan3%PMI (~0.5%–2%) required for down payments under 20%.

-FHA loan | 3.5% (FICO score above 580) or 10% (FICO score between 500 and 579) | Requires mortgage insurance premiums of 0.15% to 1.75%.[4] |
+FHA loan3.5% (FICO score above 580) or 10% (FICO score between 500 and 579)Requires mortgage insurance premiums of 0.15% to 1.75%.[5]

-VA loan | 0% | Only available to eligible veterans and service members. |
+VA loan0%Only available to eligible veterans and service members.

-USDA loan | 0% | Only available in eligible rural and suburban areas. |
+USDA loan0%Only available in eligible rural and suburban areas.

-Jumbo loan | 10% to 20% | Varies depending on the lender. |
+Jumbo loan10% to 20%Varies depending on the lender.

-Investment/Second property | 20% to 25% | Varies by lender.
-Higher minimums if non-owner occupied. |
+Investment/second property20% to 25%Varies by lender.
+Higher minimums if non-owner occupied.

 Pros and cons of large vs. small down payments